 CAUSES OF MALARIA

 Malaria is caused by parasitic germs carried by an insect called Anopheles mosquito.
 When the mosquito bites, it pierces the skin and sucks out the blood.
 During the blood sucking operation, the parasites which are present in the mosquito are introduced into the body of man.
 Here, the parasites increase in number.
 They destroy the red blood corpuscles of man and introduce poisonous substances into his blood it is this poisonous substances that cause feverishness.
-If the blood of a sick person or a person who has been attacked earlier is sucked by another mosquito, the parasites are taken out and probably injected into another person during another bite.
+If the blood of a sick person or a person who has been attacked earlier is sucked by another mosquito, the parasites are taken out and probably injected into another person during another bite which causes malaria

 The mosquito is a small, thin fly.
 It has two wings and six long tiny legs.
 It also has a long piercing mouth.
 Mosquitoes breed in the water standing in cans, broken bottles, pots and any other kind of container.